 Elements of testing along with airport and on-board protections eventually will be rolled out to U.S. travelers.
 For now, passengers need to be tested before departure and arrival.
 When returning to Germany, passengers will receive their test results within 24 hours.

 Dr. Becker says the testing will stay around for the next 12 to 18 months.
 This certainly makes me feel safer about flying.
 I would love for this to be a permanent safety measure, even after COVID.
 I think travel would be made far more enjoyable without having to worry about viruses and other germs.
-Lastly, the travel ban is not the right way to go since 99% of the people are not affected.

 Strategies for safety